A guide to using the raw materials PLA, PETG, ABS and more in 3D printing

 PLA is the most common material but there is such a wide variety of raw materials for 3D printing that sometimes it is difficult to reach the best decision for your project.
 The comprehensive article that will help you do this, while learning about the properties of each material for example – type, minimum thickness, texture, strength and more.

-It is a hard but brittle material.
-In outdoor conditions, the corners sometimes warp (depending on thickness and heat) if you perform a full and thick finish (finish in automotive materials) to the product, it is indeed resistant to outdoor conditions.
 The second material in the world according to consumption level of bioplastic according to Wikipedia Printing temperature: 195-220 degrees for the printer head (nozzle) work surface – 60 degrees.
 Nozzle working temperature: 210 degrees, when the nozzle is not steel (less good thermal conductivity) if 10 degrees higher.
 In a very large product (about 100 hours of printing) it is recommended to add glue and lower the heat of the bed fans.

 The article compares the different types of PLA Silk